| Safe Haskell | None |

 ssh -f -o "UserKnownHostsFile /dev/null" <addr> <command>

-call.
-This allows for a faster return from readCreateProcessWithExitCode
+the sh call.
+This allows for a faster return from readCreateProcessWithExitCode.

 sshRunCmd :: String -> SSHCommand -> (String, [String]) -> IO () Source #

-Runs a given command on remote host (with address given by the first String
+Runs a given command on remote host (with address given by the first String) with the

 node without a password.
 In practice you will probably need to set up public